ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

 **Definition** [LOPS14] [5.31] (mean-square continuity)

 In machine learning literature, the covariance functions are referred to as kernels.

-List of kernels
+[LOPS] Theorem 6.5

+Squared Exponential Kernel
 +++++++++++++++++++

-[LOPS] Theorem 6.5